 Review summary: Canon 750D vs Nikon D3400

-Reasons to prefer the Canon EOS 750D:
+Arguments in favor of the Canon EOS 750D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.